OnTopicCMS/OnTopic-Library/Ignia.Topics/Mapping/README.md

 While it's not a best practice, this also works for strongly-typed collections of `Topic` objects.
 Typically, collections should return view models, but if the collection is strongly-typed to `Topic` (or a derivative) then the source `Topic` will not be mapped, and will be used as-is assuming it implements (or derives from) the target `Topic` type.
 This can be useful for scenarios where a view needs full access to the object graph (such as the `SitemapController`).
 In such cases, it is impractical to map the entirety of an object graph, along with all attributes, to a corresponding view model graph, and makes more sense to simply return the `Topic` graph.

 ## Caching
-By default, the `TopicMappingService` will cache a reference to all types discovered that end with `TopicViewModel`, as well as all `MemberInfo` objects associated with each of those types.
+By default, the `TopicMappingService` will cache a reference to all `MemberInfo` objects associated with each of view model it maps.
 That mitigates much of the performance hit associated with the use of reflection.
 Despite that, simply setting properties—and, especially, on large object graphs—can require a lot of processing time.
-To mitigate this, OnTopic also offers two approaches.
+To address this, OnTopic also offers two approaches.

 ### Internal Caching
 When a request is made to `TopicMappingService`, and internal cache is constructed.
 If any mapping requests refer to a `Topic` that's already been mapped as part of the _current_ object graph, then that object will be returned.
 This prevents unnecessary duplication of mapping, and also avoids the potential for infinite loops.
 For instance, if a view model includes `Children`, and those children are set to `[Follow(Relationships.Parents)]`, the `TopicMappingService` will point back to the originally-mapped `Parent` object, instead of mapping a new instance of that `Topic`.